S3umish/Melody/README.md

 # README

 Welcome to Melody !!
 This is a database , where User can assign music instrument and track enrollments with Create, Read, Update and Delete capability.

 Users can also signup and login, with a third party authentication system to create and update their records.

 Installation Requirement:
-In order to run this application you will need to install the necessary gems and clone this repository and run the following lines in your terminal: $bundle install,  $rails db:migrate
+In order to run this application you will need to install the necessary gems and fork and clone this repository.Then cd into the directory and run 'bundle install.'
+Migrate the database with 'rake db:migrate', then start up the server with 'rails s'.

 Startup:
 To start using the application, enter the following line in your terminal: $ rails s .